ms/buildtogether.tech/thinking/index.md

 </blockquote>

-If they pick the first answer, it's a sign they know how to add multi-digit numbers.
+If they pick the first answer, it shows they know how to add multi-digit numbers.
 If they pick the second, it signals that they don't know how to carry: they add 7 and 5 to get 12, throw away the 1, and then add 3 and 4 to get 7.
 (Alternatively, they might write down 12 and then write the 7 on top of the 1.)

-If the child picks 712, it also signals that they don't understand how to carry, but it's a different kind of error: instead of throwing away the 1 or overwriting it, they're treating the problem as two parallel single-digit problems.
+If they pick 712 it also signals that they don't understand how to carry, but it's a different kind of error: instead of throwing away the 1 or overwriting it, they're treating the problem as two parallel single-digit problems.
 As for 73, it's a sign that they've learned that they're supposed to add the 1 from 12, but they're adding it back into the ones column instead of carrying it over to the tens column.

-Each of these wrong answers has what is called <span g="diagnostic_power">diagnostic power</span>.
+Each of these wrong answers has <span g="diagnostic_power" i="diagnostic power (of formative assessment)">diagnostic power</span>.
 Like a good unit test, this multiple choice question doesn't just tell us that something is wrong: it points us at the source of the problem.
-Using questions like these in class in order to diagnose misunderstandings so that they can be corrected is called <span g="formative_assessment">formative assessment</span> because it forms (or shapes) the learning as it is taking place.
+Using questions like these in class in order to diagnose misunderstandings so that they can be corrected is called <span g="formative_assessment" i="formative assessment">formative assessment</span>
+because it forms (or shapes) the learning as it is taking place.

 A good formative assessment question takes 30--60 seconds to do (so that it doesn't disrupt the flow of the lesson) and has an unambiguous right answer (so